 Like all axiomatic systems, geometry is based on a number of undefined terms.
 In our case, we begin with a set whose elements are called \emph{points} and another set whose elements are called \emph{lines}.
-We will introduce, step by step, a system of axioms that we suppose the points and lines have to satisfy.
-Of particular importance are the notions of \emph{incidence}, which is a relation between a point and a line, \emph{betweenness}, which is a relation between three points, and \emph{congruence} $\cong$, which is an equivalence relation\footnote {An \emph{equivalence relation} $R$ between two objects $a$ and $b$ is a relation that is reflexive ($aRa$), symmetric (if $aRb$, then $bRa$) and transitive (if $aRb$ and $bRc$, then $aRc$).
-The \emph{equivalence class} of an object $a$ is the set of all objects that are equivalent to $a$.} between two line segments or two angles (to be defined later).
+As we restrict our attention to \emph{planar} geometry, we do not need the extra concept of a plane.
+We will introduce, step by step, a system of axioms that the points and lines have to satisfy.
+Of particular importance are the notions of \emph{incidence}, which is a relation between a point and a line, \emph{betweenness}, which is a relation between three collinear points, and \emph{congruence} $\cong$, which is an equivalence relation\footnote {An \emph{equivalence relation} $\cong$ between two objects $a$ and $b$ is a relation that is reflexive ($a \cong a$), symmetric (if $a \cong b$, then $b \cong a$) and transitive (if $a \cong b$ and $b \cong c$, then $a \cong c$).
+The \emph{equivalence class} of an object $a$ is the set of all objects that are equivalent to $a$.} between line segments or between angles (to be defined later).

 \savebox\gbox { }

 The \emph{incidence axioms} are: \begin{axioms} \item[I1] Any two distinct points are incident with exactly one line. \item[I2] Every line is incident with at least two distinct points. \item[I3] There exist three noncollinear points. \end{axioms} It follows from \ax{I1} and \ax{I2} that any line is given by the set of points incident with it.
 Thus we can, and shall, identify a line with its set of incident points.
 Rather than the cumbersome “incident with” we use commonly understood terms such as points lying on a line, a line passing through a point, etc. We shall write $\lin{AB}$ for the unique line through distinct points $A$, $B$.